srazmjo/Workshop1/Project1.md

 By Sayyed Hadi Razmjo

 ### Administration subdivisions of Gabon
-Gabon, officially the Gabonese Republic, is a country on the west coast of Central Africa with an area of nearly 100,000 sq mi and population of 2.1 million people.
+Gabon is a country on the west coast of Central Africa with an area of nearly 100,000 sq mi and population of 2.1 million people.
 Gabon is divided into 9 provinces:
 1. Estuaire (Libreville) - Captial province
 2. Haut-Ogooué (Franceville)